Doctors and Nurses: Partners in Public Health

 The burden that medical staff have been encumbered with has been significant.
 A partial list must include: COVID-19 surveillance measures such as health screening and testing; isolation and quarantine management of passengers, crew and their close contacts; and the actual treatment of, and caring for, infected individuals.
 These are but a few of the responsibilities doctors, nurses, medical assistants, and Infection Control Officers assume.
 While symbolic gestures, such as the “Doorstep Applause Campaign” in the UK for National Health Service employees may have faded, our global and complex maritime industry would do well to remember that medical professionals deserve the entire industry's continued respect and appreciation.

 For PHOs, these everyday heroes in the form of doctors and nurses are real partners in public health.
-Working together, the very real sense of collaboration and collegiality saves lives.
-Without the medical team, Public Health Officers cannot hope to succeed in their role which is why it's important to foster a real sense of collaboration with colleagues.
+Working together, the very real sense of collaboration and public health partnership saves lives.
+Without the medical team, Public Health Officers cannot hope to succeed in their role, which is why it's important to foster a real sense of collaboration with colleagues.
 Teamwork is essential in realizing public health goals; it is virtually impossible to reach your highest capabilities unless you become good at creating critical relationships.
 Together with the onboard medical and public health teams, management can empower its crew to accomplish shared objectives.
 Cooperation, encouragement, commitment, and consistency are just some of the tools needed to achieve this.

 As Malcolm X is attributed to saying, “When ‘I’ is replaced by “we” even ‘illness’ becomes ‘wellness’.”